ThandieRmane/Google-Business-Intelligence-Professional-Certificate/README.md

 -Ideal future experience: Reduced repeated calls, and improved customer experience.<br>

 **Assumptions:** <br>
-To anonymize and fictionalize the data, the datasets the columns market_1, market_2, and market_3 to indicate three different city service areas the data represents.<br>
+To anonymize and fictionalize the data, the datasets the columns market_1, market_2, and market_3 to indicate three different city service areas the data represents.

 The data also lists five problem types:<br>
 -Type_1 is account management<br>
 -Type_2 is technician troubleshooting<br>